 We agree with staff and numerous parties that this is an important policy area for further work.
 At this stage, we are not offering specific direction for a particular study on natural gas fleet issues, but will direct staff to continue to work with the CAISO to study the most important attributes of the natural gas fleet and work in coordination with the resource adequacy proceeding activities.
 Any further examination of these issues will be with sensitivity to the location-specific aspects of natural gas generation, including impacts on disadvantaged communities and air quality implications.

-To the extent that there are formal activities associated with this further work on natural gas fleet impacts, they will continue to occur within this proceeding.
+To the extent that there are formal activities associated with this further work on natural gas fleet impacts, they will continue to occur within this proceeding unless specifically designated in the scope of the resource adequacy rulemaking.
 In addition, we clarify that this work can and should include analysis of the CHP fleet.
 All types of natural gas generators were subject to the same assumptions in the RESOLVE modeling analysis done thus far, criticized by many parties, that they would remain available throughout the planning horizon.
 We have recognized that this was a simplifying assumption that does not necessarily reflect reality, but the key questions involve developing a better understanding of the types of attributes and locations that are most valuable and the appropriate mechanisms to compensate them.

 Electrification Issues